What does it mean to groom a ferret?

 The first thing you should do if you want to groom your ferret is to cut his nails.
 Ferrets don’t have retractable claws like cats, they have long and slender nails, similar to cats in the structure but without the retracting part.
 If a ferret is in the wilderness, he would use nails for digging, defense, attack, and overall exploring.
 Since pet ferrets are mostly indoor pets, they can’t use their nails like they would in nature.
 That means they can’t shorten their nails so you have to do it for them.

 Ferret nail cutting isn’t a complicated task, as long as you keep in mind a few things.
 You have to avoid a quick, which is a blood vessel in the nail, and you have to cut them parallel to the floor.
 There are a few methods you can use for cutting nails.
 Some of them include a ferret treat and others include help in form of another person or even a veterinarian.
 This is a task you should do around every 14 days.
 Some ferrets grow their nails quicker, some slower, so make sure to observe your ferret and react when it is needed.
 One of the best ways to know that your ferret needs nail clipping is to look at the nail and you will see if it is too long, it will be sharper than usual.
 If you are looking for a step-by-step guide, visit my post about ferret nail clipping.

 Ferret Ear Cleaning

-A good way to clean ferrets ear is to use a treat, like with nail clipping.
+A good way to clean the ferret’s ear is to use a treat, like nail clipping task.
 Ferrets love treats and if you find the one that makes them distracted, you can use it for everything, from training to grooming.
 The best way to clean ferrets’ ears is if one person does it because their ears are small.
-Two persons around the ferret’s ear is a crowd.
+Two persons around the ferret’s ear are a crowd.
 There are a few ways for you to do it and you can read all about cleaning ears, proper equipment, and tips in my post about ferret ear cleaning.